-Note: All information is as of June 30, 2017 and gives effect to the acquisitions of NMS, Southern Light, and Hunt.
+Note: All information is as of September 30, 2017 and gives effect to the towers in development from the acquisition of NMS.

-- (1) Revenues Under Contract as of June 30, 2017 and is pro-forma for Southern Light, Hunt and NMS.
+- (1) Revenues Under Contract as of September 30, 2017 and is pro-forma for the towers in development from the acquisition of NMS.
 Contracts are subject to termination under certain conditions and/or may not be renewed.
-Actual revenues under contract could vary materially. - (2) Includes contracts for wireless Enterprise and E-rate and Government.
-Contracts are subject to termination under certain conditions and/or may not be renewed. - (3) Capital deployed represents aggregate purchase price of acquired entities. - 4) Represents Enterprise Value at time of spin-off from Windstream.
-See Appendix for explanation of Enterprise Value calculation. - (5) Number of towers is pro-forma for 121 towers from the Hunt acquisition and 45 towers in development from the NMS acquisition.
+Actual revenues under contract could vary materially. - (2) Includes contracts for wireless, Enterprise and E-rate and Government.
+Contracts are subject to termination under certain conditions and/or may not be renewed. - (3) Capital deployed represents aggregate purchase price of acquired entities. - (4) Represents Enterprise Value at time of spin-off from Windstream.
+See Appendix for explanation of Enterprise Value calculation. - Number of towers is pro-forma for 31 towers in development from the NMS acquisition.